ruanchaves/song2vec/README.md

 # Installation

-You can run song2vec on your own private server.
+You can run song2vec from your own computer.